-Many cyber criminals have recently turned their attention away from corporate networks and towards more vulnerable smartphones and tablets.
-Smartphones and tablets frequently hold client information such as phone numbers, mailing addresses, email addresses, confidential documents, and past emails exchanged.
-This information itself is prized by cyber criminals but can also assist into breaking into corporate networks.
-Spy software can also be implanted onto these devices, which will allow hackers to program them to send confidential information back to hacker control websites.
+Many cyber criminals have recently turned their attention away from corporate networks toward more vulnerable smartphones and tablets.
+Smartphones and tablets frequently hold client information such as phone numbers, mailing addresses, email addresses, confidential documents, and email correspondence.
+This information is prized by cyber criminals because it can be used to break into corporate networks.

-“Bring your own device” (BYOD) corporate policies have resulted in personally owned smartphones and tablets being connected to corporate networks.
-These policies have resulted in a number of vulnerabilities that resulted in the unintended release of confidential information.
+“Bring your own device” corporate policies mean that personally owned smartphones and tablets are being connected to corporate networks.
+This has frequently resulted in the unintended release of confidential information.
 Blackberries have always had strong enterprise-level security features.
 However, their use has diminished as they are being replaced by iPhones, iPads and Androids, which are not as secure.
 Androids have been especially susceptible.

-Encrypt Data — Most android phones don’t have native data encryption and as a result third-party applications must be relied upon.
+- Data encryption: Most android phones don’t have native data encryption.
+As a result, third-party applications must be relied upon.

-Improve Password Strength — Many mobile devices do not activate password protection features or they are too weak.
+- Password improvements: Many mobile devices do not activate password protection features or they are too weak.

-Use Remote Wipe Capabilities — Most smart phones have the capability to wipe the data clean in the event of disappearance of theft.
+- Remote Wipe Capabilities: Most smart phones have the capability to wipe the data clean the device is lost or stolen.

-Use Network Intrusion Software — Logs should be regularly checked to detect unauthorized intrusions.
+- Network Intrusion Software: Logs should be regularly checked to detect unauthorized intrusions.

 In addition to the implementation of risk management techniques, Cyber Liability insurance should be purchased.
-The cost for cyber liability insurance is expected to rapidly decrease for smaller businesses as Cyber Liability endorsements may be added to Business Owners Policies at greatly reduced rates.
+The cost for coverage is expected to decrease rapidly for smaller businesses as Cyber Liability endorsements may be added to Business Owners Policies at greatly reduced rates.